Also in this image, work by Bruno Ollé and Gonzalo Guzmán

 Chrysopoeia

-A sound sculpture inspired by the micro-economy of scrap metal collection.
 The “scrap man” is a public figure known in industrialised societies all over the world.
 Though they operate in the mostly invisible economy of waste collection, they are sonically recognisable by a looping and piercing call for metal, which gives the quasi-universal phenomenon a hyperlocal character.

 Shown at lo que fue no es pero es, curated by Laberinto Studio at Quarto Location, L’Hospitalet.